psychemedia/storytelling-notes/undutiful-daughter.md

 Then the sea-captain spoke, standing in the bows —

-"Why swim in the moonlight, upon the sea swaying-?
+"Why swim in the moonlight, upon the sea swaying?
-Oh, what art thou seeking-? for what art thou praying?"
+Oh, what art thou seeking? for what art thou praying?"
 "O captain!
 O captain!
 I float on the water,
 For the sea giveth up the undutiful daughter.